 There were monumental moments in the 1960s, including the naming of Jesse Long as GAC’s founding President and many early fundraising campaigns.
 The land on a dirt road (currently Indian Trail Road) consisted of two farms totaling 175 acres, which was purchased for $1,100 per acre, is where GAC still resides today.
 The construction of the original twin buildings—one for classes and one for a gym—was completed in 1968.
 This is where the GAC High School stands today.
 That very first day of school in August of 1968, GAC opened its doors with 150 students from 7th–11th grade.
 The early motto—”Quality Education in a Christian Environment”—had finally begun to come to life.

 The 1970s saw American culture in flux while a very young Christian school began to build.
 GAC’s first 16 seniors graduated in 1970.
 Enrollment grew gradually from 300 to 740.
-And successes began coming GAC Spartans’ way, first with a theater state championship, followed by boys and girls basketball championships—all in the 70s.
+And successes began coming GAC Spartans’ way, first with a theater state championship, followed by boys and girls basketball championships—all in the 1970s.
 That winning spirit spread through literary, debate, chorus, baseball, and more.
 The spirit of God captured hearts and minds, with moving chapels and Chorus performances on Sunday nights at dozens of area churches each year.
-GAC grew in facilities too with its first full-size gymnasium built by the physical labor of volunteer GAC families; it was later named in honor of GAC’s first principal and legendary basketball coach, Jackie Bradford.
+GAC grew in facilities too.
+Its first full-size gymnasium built by the physical labor of volunteer GAC families and was later named in honor of GAC’s first principal and legendary basketball coach, Jackie Bradford.
 Tidwell Hall was converted to classroom space for the growing enrollment.

 In 1972, sixth grade was added, and GAC continued to add a lower grade each year.
 No one from the early days can forget the famous Quonset huts, which were added as additional classrooms.
 Fundraising continued through three more campaigns, the first magazine sale (1972), and the first LACE Frog Hollow Festival (1977).